enricopiseddu/lendingPool/README.md

 - users: they are addresses that mostly call the borrow and the deposit functions and query the Lending Pool in order to view its state.

 ### 4.2 Borrow function
-The borrow is summarized by the follow pseudocodes.
+The borrow function is summarized by the follow pseudocode:

 ```
 borrow (address reserve, uint256 amountToBorrow){